 - Aurora’s accurate, NREL-validated shading analysis, including the visually striking irradiance map of their home that can help communicate the best places for panels

 - The ability to configure setbacks based on the requirements of their local jurisdiction, which ensure you won’t have to redo their design because of setback violations

-- And the precision of Aurora’s energy production and bill estimates.
+- The precision of Aurora’s energy production and bill estimates

-A final question you need to satisfactorily answer for the customer is why it makes sense to go solar now.
-To do this, you need to build a sense of urgency with the customer.
-That could be rooted in their own plans and goals or in external factors.
+A final question you need to answer for the customer is why it makes sense to go solar now.
+To do this, you need to build a sense of urgency.
+This could be rooted in their own plans and goals or in external factors.